Guide to Skiing in Japan

 Tokyo has hundreds of direct international flights.
 There are two main international airports, Narita and Haneda.
 Narita is the biggest.
 Both airports have direct domestic flights to Hokkaido (including Sapporo's New Chitose airport and more) and both have direct shuttles to the Nagano Ski Resorts.
 It is about an hour by train (the Narita Express) to Tokyo.

 To get to any of the resorts in Honshu (the main island) from Narita or Haneda you can opt for using the highly efficient train system and Shinkansen High Speed trains (expensive but fast and fun!), with connecting buses to the resorts.
 These all leave from central Tokyo, and purchasing a JR Rail Pass can be good value if you plan on visiting several resorts and/or adding side trips to places like Tokyo or Kyoto.
-Or if going direct from Narita to the Nagano area resorts you can take a Nagano Snow Shuttle (approx 6 hours, Scout can include this as part of a package) or a Chuo Taxi (shared mini-buses that leave based on your arrival time, also about 6 hours).
+Or if going direct from Narita to the Nagano area resorts you can take a Nagano Snow Shuttle (approx 6 hours) or a Chuo Taxi (shared mini-buses that leave based on your arrival time, also about 6 hours).
+Scout can include these transfers as part of a Japan Ski Package.

-There are some international flights that go direct to New Chitose Airport in Hokkaido (including from Honolulu, Hong Kong, Seoul, Beijing and Bangkok) as well as many domestic flights from Narita, Haneda and Osaka (for Kyoto).
+There are some international flights that go direct to New Chitose Airport in Hokkaido (including from Honolulu, Hong Kong, Seoul, Beijing, Bangkok and Sydney) as well as many domestic flights from Narita, Haneda and Osaka (for Kyoto).
 From New Chitose Airport the easiest way to get to your resort is via a shuttle bus (which can be booked as part of a Scout Package).
 You can also catch a train very close to many resorts.
+Adding a stopover in one of these cities is a fantastic way to add a little culture to your ski vacation.
+Read our guide to Tokyo's Top 5 Districts to Eat, Stay and Play.

-If you want to have some freedom to do a bit of travelling around, Hokkaido is a great place to rent a car.
+If you want to have some freedom to do a bit of travelling around and explore smaller, off-the beaten-path resorts, Hokkaido and the Nagano area are great places to rent a car.
 However given the huge amounts of snow they get you will want to be experienced in driving in poor conditions and have a flexible schedule in case you get stuck (or want to chase some powder!).
 Make sure you have an international drivers license, and a wifi device so you can use Google maps on your smartphone (believe us, this is far easier than using the supplied GPSs, even if they do offer them in English).

 Weather & When to Go